FoxDotBuild/WeatherStation/README.md

  * Once Manyverse syncs with the weather station, go home.
  * Open Manyverse on your home WiFi, syncing with other peers.
  * Done!
 The weather report has now been "gossiped" to other peers on the network.

+## Attribution

+The code is a heavily gutted version of [easy-ssb-pub](https://github.com/staltz/easy-ssb-pub).